 transparency, particularly in relation to the accessibility of the scheme, the availability of translations in the applicable languages of the countries and regions from which raw materials originate, the accessibility of a list of certified operators and relevant certificates, and the accessibility of auditor reports;

-Access to the Scheme is clearly shown on the SQC website, all grain traders operating in the area and the National Farmers Union of Scotland (NFUS).
-Grain traders are emailed a list closer to harvest displaying approved members for that harvest year
+Access to the Scheme is clearly shown on the SQC website, available to all grain traders operating in the area and to the National Farmers Union of Scotland (NFUS).
+Grain traders are emailed a list closer to harvest displaying approved members for that harvest year and on a regular basis thereafter.

 SQC only operates in the United Kingdom in English and there is no requirement for translation.
 SQC operates a single Certification Body policy.
 Audit reports are supplied to growers after the assessment and certificates are then sent to growers following correction of any non-compliances.